jadecobra/python_tdd_exercises/source/truth_table_03_logical_disjunction.rst

   and the terminal shows an :doc:`AssertionError`

-* 3 of the test cases are passing because ``logical_disjunction`` returns :doc:`True </data structures: booleans>` for each one of them.
+* 3 of the test cases are passing because ``logical_disjunction`` returns :doc:`True <data_structures_booleans>` for each one of them.
 I need a condition for the fourth case to pass, so I update the definition

   .. code-block:: python